kaltura/analytics-front-end/README.md

 * Run ng serve for a dev server.
 * Navigate to http://localhost:4200

+## Example

+Follow this [link](https://github.com/kaltura/analytics-front-end/tree/master/docs/loadingAnalytics.md) to see the docs

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.